What is Skipcheck in TM1?

 Use with Feeders

-Skipcheck is used in conjunction with Feeders to force TM1 to open intersections that would have otherwise been not used for a calculation.
+Skipcheck is used in conjunction with Feeders to force TM1 to open intersections that would have otherwise not been used for a calculation.
 The Feeder “feeds” the otherwise empty cells, opening them for calculation and thus making them not skipped.